 Warren Buffett describes this investing approach as “one man’s poison is another man’s meat.”
 His best buying opportunities had occurred during cyclical market corrections or when a company faced a temporary problem.
 During these times, the company goes out of favor and is overlooked by the investment community.

 The best value investment opportunities occur with reliable companies that have consistent earnings growth, a healthy balance sheet without a lot of debt and a “monopoly” within their industry.
 Spotting a company with a monopoly in its industry is relatively easy; they are the ones that sell products or services protected by a patent, a strong brand name or a business model that is hard to duplicate.
-This Warren Buffet Stock Screen can help you find the best value stocks to buy while avoiding investment traps.
+Trying to follow in the footsteps of value investment legends like Benjamin Graham, many value investors buy stocks of well known companies that are selling below their book or liquidation value.
+They buy the stocks and wait, quite patiently until other investors recognize the intrinsic value of the company and its stock price begins to rise.
+This is akin to buying a value stock and locking it into a “Value Vault” so to speak, until the full value of the investment is reached.” rel=”noopener”>This Warren Buffet Stock Screen can help you find the best value stocks to buy while avoiding investment traps.

 Another approach to the finding Value Arch stocks is to look for short-term catalysts, a favorite strategy of John Templeton.
 Catalysts can include multiple analysts giving the company an earnings upgrade, the release of a new product or hiring new management, a lot of insider buying or a large company stock buyback plan.
 These events or situations will allow others to recognize the value of the stock, or give it a chance for the share price to increase in a relatively short time.